Antarctica: Empire of the Penguin: Reception

-Dewayne Bevil of the Orlando Sentinel said that "the hottest attraction in Central Florida theme parks this week is also the coldest."
-Bevil interviewed several park guests; comments included "I thought it [the ride] was really cool" and "it's beautiful", and some described it as better than the attractions it replaced.
+Dewayne Bevil of the Orlando Sentinel said that "the hottest attraction in Central Florida theme parks this week is also the coldest".
+Bevil interviewed several park guests, and comments included "I thought it was really cool" and "it's beautiful", and some described it as better than the attractions it replaced.
 Barbara Nefer of Examiner.com said that guests would love Puck, the ride's central character.
-She preferred the wild version of the ride, describing it as "actually still very family friendly" and saying that the exhibit was a "huge highlight" of the attraction.
+She preferred the Wild version of the ride, describing it as "actually still very family friendly" and saying that the exhibit was a "huge highlight" of the attraction.
 Robert Niles of Theme Park Insider agreed that the highlight of the attraction was the penguin exhibit.
 Niles described the dispatch procedure as crucial to the ride: "if SeaWorld can dispatch a quartet of ride vehicles every minute or so, as designed, fans will find this a fun ride".
-In a later article Niles highlighted some guests' criticisms of the ride, describing it as "lacking an engaging story and not delivering enough on-ride views of the attraction's stars — SeaWorld's penguins".
-However, he argues that SeaWorld's promotions were too photorealistic creating "expectations for an experience that the ride did not deliver, perhaps setting up many of those visitors for disappointment".
+In a later article, Niles highlighted some guests' criticisms of the ride, describing it as "lacking an engaging story and not delivering enough on-ride views of the attraction's stars — SeaWorld's penguins".
+He argued that the park's promotions were too photorealistic, creating "expectations for an experience that the ride did not deliver, perhaps setting up many of those visitors for disappointment".

-Lawrence Goldsmith of the Daily Mirror shared the sentiment of other reviewers: the penguins are the stars of the show.
-Goldsmith said that the ride options (mild or wild) allowed everyone, from children to thrill-seekers, to "enjoy the experience equally".
-Arthur Levine of About.com gave the ride three out of five stars, saying he felt conflicted: the animations themselves were good, but the overall storyline was sparse; the ride system was intriguing, yet it was underutilised.
-He concluded by applauding "SeaWorld for taking the bold initiative to build a major-league attraction", but stated "the ride feels rushed and too short".
+Lawrence Goldsmith of the Daily Mirror shared the sentiment that the penguins were the stars of the show.
+Goldsmith said that the ride options (Mild or Wild) allowed everyone from children to thrill-seekers to "enjoy the experience equally".
+Arthur Levine of About.com gave the ride three out of five stars, saying he felt conflicted: the animations were good, but the overall storyline was sparse; the ride system was intriguing, yet it was underutilized.
+He concluded by applauding SeaWorld Orlando for "taking the bold initiative to build a major-league attraction", but stated "the ride feels rushed and too short".

-From a commercial perspective, the opening day of the area saw guests waiting in line for more than four hours to experience the flagship attraction; SeaWorld had estimated queues of approximately half that time.
+From a commercial perspective, the ride and the surrounding area's opening day saw guests waiting in line for more than four hours to experience the flagship attraction.
+SeaWorld Orlando had estimated queues of approximately half that time.
 Dennis Speigel of consulting firm International Theme Park Services expected attendance to increase between five and ten percent.
-Speigel speculated that this rise would be higher than if a single attraction were unveiled; however, it would be less than the 36-percent increase for Islands of Adventure after the opening of The Wizarding World of Harry Potter.
+Speigel speculated that this rise would be higher than if a single attraction were unveiled.

-In November 2013, Oceaneering won a Thea Award from the Themed Entertainment Association for "Outstanding Themed Entertainment & Experience Design" for the trackless ride system.
+In November 2013, Oceaneering International won a Thea Award from the Themed Entertainment Association for "Outstanding Themed Entertainment & Experience Design" for the trackless ride system.